simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-ecc-memory-in-mitigating-data-corruption/index.en.md

 Financial implications of data corruption

 Data corruption can have significant financial consequences for organizations.
 The loss or corruption of critical data can result in **costly downtime** and **disruptions to business operations**.
 This can lead to **lost revenue** and **missed opportunities**.
-Additionally, organizations may face **legal and regulatory penalties** if data corruption results in non-compliance with data protection laws.
+Also, organizations may face **legal and regulatory penalties** if data corruption results in non-compliance with data protection laws.

 To quantify the financial impact of data corruption, organizations can consider the following factors: